line/armeria/site/src/sphinx/client-retry.rst

     };

-If you need to determine whether you need to retry by looking into the response content, you should implement :api:`RetryStrategyWithContent` and specify it when you create an :api:`AsyncHttpClient` using :api:`RetryingHttpClientBuilder`:
+If you need to determine whether you need to retry by looking into the response content, you should implement :api:`RetryStrategyWithContent` and specify it when you create an :api:`WebClient` using :api:`RetryingHttpClientBuilder`:

 .. code-block:: java